zwacky/wicki-io/content/posts/2022-03-cls-with-lazy-loading-components/index.md

 The quickest and least error prone solution would be to pass on lazy loading components.
 In most cases the saved kilobytes through lazy loading doesn't justify the CLS that it might cause.
 If your performance budget allows it, go with this solution.

-Let's assume we have a Vue web app with 10% logged-in users.
+Let's assume we have a web app with 10% logged-in users.

 ```tsx
 function render() {